-During the Vietnam war, Vietnamese soldiers make their shoes from the same material used for car tyres.
-Interesting fact, the flip flops were designed with a symmetrical shape so that the enemy could not track the direction of the footprints.
-Enjoy your treasure hunt searching for this wartime inspired souvenir.
+During the Vietnam War, Vietnamese soldiers make their shoes from the same material used for car tyres.
+An interesting fact is that the flip-flops were designed with a symmetrical shape so that the enemy could not track the direction of the footprints.
+Enjoy your treasure hunt searching for this wartime-inspired souvenir.

 Price: 150,000 vnd ($6.45).

 If you need a new suit for work or a special occasion, Vietnam is the perfect place to get one tailor-made.
 There are plenty of tailors in the major cities, but we recommend you get one made in Hoi An.
 After all, getting a tailor-made outfit is one of the best things to do in Hoi An.